DGKSK8LIFE/News-Article-Templating-System/checklist.md

 # Checklist
-1. Template creator (with basic interface; to be improved) correctly writes information to the dataase.
+1. Template creator (with basic interface; to be improved) correctly writes information to the database.
+2. Prototype user interface works.